Akbari Asghari: Production

 According to Iftikhar, she was unsatisfied with the idealization of quiet, uneducated women and the villainization of educated, outspoken women in Nazir Ahmad Dehlvi's Mirat-ul-Uroos.
 She argued that Akbari's imperfections don't make her characterless, and advocates for equal rights and respect for women regardless of their abilities.
+It marked second collaboration of Sanam Baloch and Fawad Khan after Dastaan.